JustMyName-AndStuff/YAGPDB-CC/Suggestion System (UNFINISHED)/README.md

 # Suggestion System (UNFINISHED!!!)
+# I temporarily removed the system from github as I was encountering far too many bugs.
+Once I get it all fixed up and done I'll post it again

 **There are a few suggestion systems out there, however all require around 4 CCs, my goal was to get as much into a single CC as possible.
 And this is what I have till now:**